SoftwareQuTech/SimulaQron/docs/GettingStarted.rst

 * `Windows <https://conda.io/docs/user-guide/install/windows.html>`_

 and go through the instructions to install conda.
 When you download the installer, make sure to choose the 3.x version.
+Alternatively you can use the dockerfile in the root of the repository.

 ^^^^^^^^^^^^
 Installation